 Drug testing will be a part of an athlete’s life as long as he/she chooses to compete at an elite level.
 It may not be the most glamorous part of an athlete’s career, but it is critical in the global fight for clean sport.
 UFC athletes subject to USADA drug testing may be subject to both in- and out-of-competition testing.
 Athletes may also subject to additional testing by Athletic Commissions or other Anti-Doping Organizations not governed by the UFC Anti-Doping Policy.
 This page outlines the in-competition testing process for a urine sample collection.
-The procedures for providing and processing a sample collection during the out-of-competition testing process are similar and are depicted in the video to the right.
+The procedures for providing and processing a sample collection during the out-of-competition testing process are similar and are depicted in the video to the left.

 Athlete Selection and Notification

-USADA’s drug testing program allows for athletes to be selected for testing both at a competition (in-competition testing) and without any advanced notice (out-of-competition testing) which can occur at any time and at any location.
+USADA’s drug testing program allows for athletes to be selected for testing both at a competition (in-competition testing) or without any advanced notice (out-of-competition testing) which can occur at any time and at any location.
 Athletes will be notified of their selection for doping control, by a USADA Doping Control Officer (DCO) or USADA chaperone.
 At the time of notification, the athlete will be informed of their rights and responsibilities during the sample collection process and be asked to provide photo identification.

 Doping Control Station

 Following notification, the athlete will remain under continuous watch (direct observation) of the DCO or chaperone.
 If the athlete has been notified for in-competition testing, they must immediately report to the doping control area.
 Under certain circumstances, an athlete may request a delay in reporting for valid reasons; however, this request may not be permitted if it is not possible for the athlete to be continuously chaperoned.
 Such circumstances may include: